MarcioCerqueira/RealTimeDepthDiffusion/ReadMe.txt

 To compile this project, you will need to have the following libraries:

-	OpenCV - To load and process the images;
+	OpenCV (with GPU support) - To load and process the images;

 	Eigen - To run the conjugate gradient solver (Solver->runConjugateGradient);